 1. PREHEAT oven to 400°degrees.
 Butter a 9×13 casserole dish.
 Set aside.

-2. ADD corn, chicken stock, lemon juice, salt and pepper.
+2. ADD corn, chicken stock, lemon juice, salt, and pepper.
 Reduce heat to medium and cook vegetables, stirring frequently for 5 minutes.
 Remove vegetables from heat and let them cool to room temperature.
 While vegetables are cooling…

 5. KNEAD the dough in the bowl for 2 or 3 turns until a ball forms.
-Remove dough from bowl and place on floured surface.
+Remove dough from the bowl and place on a floured surface.
 Pat dough out into a rectangle that is about 1/2-inch thick.
 Let the dough rest for a moment while preparing cobbler filling.

 8. BAKE the cobbler at 400°F for 15 minutes.
-Reduce the heat to 350°F and continue baking for 20 to 30 minutes, until squash is soft.
+Reduce the heat to 350°F and continue baking for 20 to 30 minutes, until the squash is soft.
 Cover the top of the cobbler with foil if the biscuits begin to brown too much.